 Their name “Jordan” might be derived from the word “jardin”, which means garden in French.
 Others say that Jordan almonds are a variety of almonds that grow along the Jordan River in Palestine.

 Jordan almonds hold great meaning for couples on wedding occasions.
-Greek people believe the bitter nature of almonds represents hardships in life and adding a sugar coating to it with the hope that the new couple will share a sweet life together.
+Greek people believe the bitter nature of almonds represents hardships in life, adding a sugar coating to it with the hope that the new couple will share a sweet life together.

 In Italian weddings, only five almonds are distributed to the guests, and they represent health, wealth, happiness, fertility, and longevity.

 Jumbles are simple cookies made with a basic recipe of flour, butter, egg, and sugar.
-While cookies are a generic term for all kinds of flat baked goods without cream and icings, jumbles refer to the crispy cookies only and usually in the shape of a knot, rings, or rolled.
+While cookies are a generic term for all kinds of flat baked goods without cream and icings, jumbles refer to the crispy cookies only and in various shapes, like a knot, rings, or rolled.

 Due to very little water content, they are very hard and dense, almost like pie crust, and therefore the shelf life can last up to one year, allowing it to be a versatile and ready-to-eat snack.